 The collapse of actual socialism has brought the apparent universal domination of the Americans to the fore.
 I say apparent because it is not just the Americans.
 If we make the mistake, as I seem to see being made during the course of these talks in various towns in Greece over the past few days, of aiming all our criticism at the Americans, we will not be able to understand the general character of the new imperialism.
 Yes, we have American domination, but also that of the European Community and the Japanese economic colossus.
 But this triumvirate is different to the power structures of the past.
-They do not relate to each other in terms of the competition that existed before the collapse of the Soviet empire, instruments necessary, whereas a cademia, i.e. the world - Japanese and American - university has nothing better to do than produce amenities of this kind.
+They do not relate to each other in terms of the competition that existed before the collapse of the Soviet empire, but share economic relations of imperialist administration, that is, the construction and maintenance of world domination.